1970 Husqvarna 400 Cross custom Built by

 Update 1/27/2013 Spoke briefly with Mike Bihari.
 His dad is the founder of the CAMCO company who manufacture the grips found on this bike.
 He also made titanium handlebars, so the ones on this bike, may have been made by CAMCO.

-Update 11/30/2012 Engine dismantled and case be sent for X-ray, to see if we can get the original engine number off the case.
+Update 11/30/2012 Engine dismantled so the case be sent for X-ray, to see if we can get the original engine number off the case.
 Unfortunately no results.
 Original number ground down leaving no evidence.

 Update 11/30/2012 Found engraved number on crankshaft, not Husqvarna.
 The number is EG27267 .
 If any knows of someone balancing cranks in the day.

 Update 1/13/2011 Added more evidence from several documents from Edison Dye records to bottom of this page.
 1/22/71 being most important with rare titanium bars and other parts matching right up with the bike.

 Update: 1/1/2011 Email from Don Rickman.
 The frame was not modified by them